Tommahawk65/MS1-new-/README.md

   ![CSS Test 1](/assets/images/Validator/css-validator.png)

 ## Bugs
-- On some Iphones the background image scaling does not behave as expected and causes it to be larger than normal, from searching online and my own efforts it was unclear why this happened and no apparent solution was clear.
+- On some Iphones the background image scaling does not behave as expected and causes it to be larger than normal, from searching online and my own efforts it was unclear why this happened and no apparent solution was found.
 As this is not a site breaking bug it I decided to leave it.

 ## Deployment